zalaris/cordova-plugin-wkwebview-inject-cookie/README.md

 ```

 ## Limitations
-> It doen't work with the UIWebView on iOS (It's deprecated by Apple).
+> The plugin does not work with old UIWebView on iOS (It has been deprecated by Apple).